Chauncey–Stadium Avenues Historic District

-Chauncey–Stadium Avenues Historic District, also known as the West Lafayette Historic District, is a national historic district located at West Lafayette, Tippecanoe County, Indiana.
-The district encompasses 644 contributing buildings in a predominantly residential section of Lafayette.
+Chauncey–Stadium Avenues Historic District, also known as the West Lafayette Historic District, is a national historic district located at West Lafayette, Indiana.
+The district encompasses 644 contributing buildings in a predominantly residential section of West Lafayette.
 It developed between about 1890 and 1952 and includes representative examples of Queen Anne, Shingle style, Colonial Revival, Tudor Revival, and Bungalow / American Craftsman style architecture.

 It was listed on the National Register of Historic Places in 2002.